- اتصل بنا

 August 27, 2014

-Furthermore, the payment of the security deposit does not mean that investigations will not continue against the suspect, it only allows the suspect to be released from custody in prison.
-In the situation where the suspect does not comply with the Public Prosecution’s orders after release from custody, the money will not be given back to the suspect and instead will become government property.
+The arrested person may be released on a financial or personal guarantee.
+However, the payment of the security deposit does not mean that investigation will not continue against the suspect, it only allows the suspect to be released from custody to prison.

 Where the requesting country provides incomplete documents

-Where the country makes an incomplete request e.g. documents are missing, the concerned department within the Ministry of Justice needs to make sure all received documents are accurate before sending them to the Public Prosecution.
-However, practically this does not occur and the responsibility of ensuring the completeness of the documents falls on the Public Prosecution.
-Consequently, where incomplete documents are received by the requesting country, the head of Public Prosecution usually refers the matter to the court with a Reference letter not to accept the request made by the country in question due to incomplete documents.
+Practically, where incomplete documents are received by the requesting country, the head of Public Prosecution usually refers the matter to the court with a letter recommending not to accept the request made by the country due to incomplete documents.